 Quick Start Guide

-Every request to the Arcadia Switch APIs must be authenticated—this is how we identify who is making the call and keep your data private.
-If you don't have one yet, your first step is to create your own Arcadia User Account.
-Please go ahead and do this now!
+Every request to the Arcadia Switch APIs must be authenticated.
+Authentication identifies who is making the call and keeps your data private.
+If you don't have an account yet, create an Arcadia user account.

-Once you have your User Account, you need to either join an existing Organization or create a new one.
-An Organization represents your team or company (we often call them "Orgs" for short).
+Once you have your user account, either join an existing organization or create a new one.
+An organization represents your team or company, often called an "Org" for short.
 Each API call to Arcadia is associated with one Org.
-Additionally, APIs that store and share data do so at an Org level—only the Org that created the data can later view and manage it.
+APIs that store and share data do so at an Org level—only the Org that created the data can later view and manage it.
 We offer a 14-day free trial if your company or team isn't yet a paying customer or doesn't have an Org.

-Let's give your User Account membership in an Org.
-Log in to Explorer and navigate to the Org Settings page.
-Here you can either create a brand new Org (including inviting other team members to it), or you can request membership in an existing Org that matches your email domain, where one already exists.
-Note that your User Account can be a member of more than one Org if that makes sense for you.
-Go ahead and either create an Org or request membership in one.
+Log in to Dash and navigate to the Org Settings page.
+From there, create a new Org and invite team members, or request membership in an existing Org that matches your email domain.
+Your user account can belong to more than one Org.
 You'll receive a confirmation email when the Org's administrator approves your request.

 Once you belong to an Org, you can move on to the next step.

-We have a 14-day free trial for our Arcadia Signal product.
-This is NOT Arcadia Switch, and therefore does not include permission to make Switch API calls.
-However, we do grant trials for our Switch product to qualified leads.
-Contact our sales team to get permission!
+The 14-day free trial is for Arcadia Signal.
+It is not Arcadia Switch and does not include permission to make Switch API calls.
+We grant Switch trials to qualified leads.
+Contact our sales team to get permission.

-The actual credentials you use when making an Arcadia Switch API call belong to an Application (or App for short).
-This App, in turn, belongs to the Org from above.
-Often our customers create multiple Apps—for example, for test vs. production environments or for mobile vs. web applications.
+The credentials you use when making an Arcadia Switch API call belong to an Application, or App for short.
+This App belongs to the Org from above.
+Customers often create multiple Apps—for example, for test vs. production environments or for mobile vs. web applications.
 You can have as many Apps as you want.
-You manage your Organization's Apps on the Org Applications page in Explorer.
-Either click the "Create Application" button or select one of the existing Apps for which you'd like to use credentials.
+You manage your organization's Apps on the Org Applications page in Dash.
+Click the "Create Application" button or select one of the existing Apps for which you'd like to use credentials.

 If you are on a free trial, you will need to enter a valid credit card to create an Application and get an API Key.
 Just remember to cancel your subscription before the trial ends if you don't want to be billed.

 Each App has an appId and an appKey.
 The appId is equivalent to your application's username.
-The appKey is like its password and, as such, should be kept private and changed periodically.
-Both values are automatically generated by Arcadia, and together they are used to authenticate every API request.
-To pass these two values to us, you'll use HTTP Basic Auth.
+The appKey is like its password and should be kept private and changed periodically.
+Both values are automatically generated by Arcadia, and together they authenticate every API request.
+To pass these two values to us, use HTTP Basic Auth.
 This process is described in detail on our API Security page.

-Normally, you would create the authentication HTTP header programmatically.
-However, if you paste the above URL into your web browser's address bar, you can enter your appId and appKey in the username and password fields of the Basic Authentication dialog when it appears.
-If it works, you'll get JSON back!
+Normally, you create the authentication HTTP header programmatically.
+However, if you paste the URL into your web browser's address bar, you can enter your appId and appKey in the username and password fields of the Basic Authentication dialog when it appears.
+If it works, you'll receive a JSON response.

 All our REST APIs return JavaScript Object Notation (JSON).
-Additionally, all our REST APIs return a response in a standard "envelope" that contains the main results in the results property, in a structure specific to that endpoint (for example, a simple array with the string "Hello World" for this endpoint).
+They also return a response in a standard "envelope" that contains the main results in the results property, in a structure specific to that endpoint.
+For this endpoint, the results property is a simple array with the string "Hello World".

 Surrounding that are standard fields that provide additional information about what you received back.
 For instance, the count tells you how many items matched, and the type gives you details about the structure in the results.
-Other fields help with pagination, status information, etc. You can see all the standard response fields on the REST Response page.
+Other fields help with pagination, status information, and related response metadata.
+You can see all the standard response fields on the REST Response page.

 {